Olivia Dahl: Legacy

-"As the illness took its usual course I can remember reading to her often in bed and not feeling particularly alarmed about it.
+As the illness took its usual course I can remember reading to her often in bed and not feeling particularly alarmed about it.
 Then one morning, when she was well on the road to recovery, I was sitting on her bed showing her how to fashion little animals out of coloured pipe cleaners, and when it came to her turn to make one herself, I noticed that her fingers and her mind were not working together and she couldn't do anything.
-'Are you feeling all right?', I asked her.
-'I feel all sleepy', she said.
+"Are you feeling all right?", I asked her.
+"I feel all sleepy", she said.
 In an hour, she was unconscious.
-In twelve hours she was dead. ...
-I was unable to do that for Olivia in 1962 because in those days a reliable measles vaccine had not been discovered".
+In twelve hours she was dead. … I was unable to do that for Olivia in 1962 because in those days a reliable measles vaccine had not been discovered.

-Dahl wrote in the pamphlet that "Today a good and safe vaccine is available to every family and all you have to do is to ask your doctor to administer it".
+Dahl wrote in the pamphlet, "Today a good and safe vaccine is available to every family and all you have to do is to ask your doctor to administer it".
 In a 1997 interview Neal recalled the suddenness of Olivia's death, which occurred less than a week after contracting measles.
 Olivia's sister, Lucy, interviewed in 2015 by CBS, stated that her father did not understand why people chose not to vaccinate their children against measles.
 In Dahl's public letter, he wrote that it is "'almost a crime' for some parents not to immunize their children".
 "I do agree with that", Lucy states; "I think that it is a crime".

 In tribute to her daughter, Neal donated a silver cup to Olivia's school for the best high jumper and insisted that the name of her character, Olivia Walton, that she played in The Waltons television film, The Homecoming: A Christmas Story, be kept as Olivia, and not changed to Mary as the producers wished.

 Roald Dahl donated a wooden statue of Saint Catherine to the Church of St John the Baptist in Little Missenden in memory of Olivia after the original was stolen from the church.
-Dahl's statue was also subsequently stolen and replaced by a replica.
-He also dedicated his children's novels James and the Giant Peach (1961) and The BFG (1982) to Olivia.
+Dahl's statue was later also stolen and replaced by a replica.
+He also dedicated his children's novels James and the Giant Peach (1961), Fantastic Mr Fox (1970), and The BFG (1982) to Olivia.
 The BFG was published on the twentieth anniversary of her death.
+(Note: "Measles: A Dangerous Illness", hence the source cited here, only lists James and the Giant Peach and The BFG as books dedicated to Olivia.
+Roald Dahl did, however, also dedicate Fantastic Mr Fox to Olivia.
+Also, "Measles: A Dangerous Illness" only lists Olivia as a dedicatee for James and the Giant Peach.
+However, the dedication page of James and the Giant Peach, clearly lists both Olivia and her sister Tessa as dedicatees.)

 Patricia Neal named the Abbey of Regina Laudis' outdoor theater building The Gary-The Olivia in honor of Gary Cooper and her daughter Olivia.

+The story of Olivia's death and how Neal and Dahl coped with the tragedy was dramatized in 2020 as a British made-for-TV film, To Olivia.